 5. Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
-As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) 6.
-Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in 7.
+As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) can also show up as a mottled or 'salt-and-pepper' texture.
+6. Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in 7.
 Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode

-Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
 In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
 As a result, Standard Beam 1 images tend to show more variation of tones.
-10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions,
+10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.